Capelobo

-The Capelobo is a therianthropic creature from Brazilian mythology, with an elongated snout of a pig, dog, or a giant anteater, depending on region, as the legend is locally told in the states of Pará or Maranhão.
+The Capelobo is a therianthropic creature from Brazilian mythology, with an elongated snout of a pig, dog, or giant anteater, depending on region, as the legend is locally told in the states of Pará or Maranhão.

-It is either beast-like, or humanoid like a Mapinguari, and stumpy-footed as well, though lacking a giant mouth.
+It is either beast-like or humanoid like a Mapinguari and stumpy-footed as well, though lacking a giant mouth.
 It is feared as a man-eater, more specifically a blood-sucker and brain-eater.
 It is known for its screaming.
 Its only vulnerable spot is at the navel.

 Etymology

 The name Capelobo is a fusion of Guarani capê meaning "broken boned", "crooked", "crook-legged", or "lame" and the Portuguese word lobo, meaning wolf.

 Legend

 The legend is locally told in the states of Pará or Maranhão, but scarcely heard of from the Amazon, and known mostly to the so-called "tame" indío population, and not known among the mixed-race people.